lambda-dom/class_revisions/class_revisions/components/ranger/docs/readme.md

 * Call Woodland Beings

 note(s):
+* the function of Know Oponent is played by Hunter's Quarry.
+* the function of Flame Blade is now played by Blades of Fire.
+* the function of Fire Trap is now played by Snare.
+* Rangers have access to Animal Empathy, so Charm Person or Animal is dropped.
 * Call Woodland Beings is a powerful summon, so I prefer to leave it to druids and beastmasters.

 Rangers gain: